Sample-based Uncertainty Quantification with a Single Deterministic Neural Network: Experiments

 \varepsilon,\varepsilon',\varepsilon''\sim \mathcal{N}(0,0.15^2). \ea The scatter plot of the data is shown in figure~\ref{fg:645kojk}.
 The dataset includes 3000 points in total, 1000 for each distribution.

 As a function of $x$, $y$ is multimodal and in general there are three peaks in the conditional probability density $p(y|x)$.

 To test the effectiveness of {\ALG}, we trained a NN with the hyperparameters $n_{\rm epoch}=300$, $\Nb=50$ and $b_{\rm batch}=150$.
 We conducted training with four distinct activation functions: Rectified Linear Unit (ReLU), Scaled Exponential Linear Unit (SELU) \cite{Klambauer2017}, Tanh activation, and Growing Cosine Unit (GCU) \cite{Noel2021}.
 To measure the performance, we took 100 equidistant points $x\in[-\pi/2, \pi/2]$ and, for each of them, computed the estimate $p(\wh{y}|x)$ via $M=10^4$ ensemble prediction.
 The distance between $p(\wh{y}|x)$ and the true conditional $p(y|x)$ was measured with the metrics in section~\ref{sc:emet} and was then averaged over all 100 points.
 The result is shown in figure~\ref{fg:5jkh}.
-It is observed that the scores of all four activation functions are similar, although Tanh activation seems to perform slightly better than the others and GCU slightly worse than the others.
+It is observed that the scores of all four activation functions are similar, although Tanh activation seems to perform slightly better than the others.

 To gain more insights into the approximation quality of our method, we show the predicted distribution versus the ground truth for various values of $x$ in figure~\ref{fg:moiijjh}.
 Clearly the predicted distribution reproduces the complex multimodal shape of the true distribution in a satisfactory manner.
 This is not possible with conventional methods such as the Gaussian processes.